|Annual Equality and Diversity Report for 2017/18|

 As a public authority we have legal requirements under the Equality Act 2010 to promote equality with due regard to the protected characteristics of:

-The Equality Act 2010 creates a new general duty on the NHS, when carrying out their functions to have due regard to:
+The Equality Act 2010 created a new general duty on the NHS, when carrying out their functions to have due regard to:

 The Equality Act 2010 provides protection from “prohibited conduct” for groups of people with protected characteristics.
 Examples of prohibited conduct includes, direct discrimination (including combination discrimination), indirect discrimination, discrimination by association, discrimination by perception, harassment and victimisation.